Like its predecessor, a lot of the conflicts happen because of the idiotic decisions of the main cast and getting punished for it.

 - In the manga equivalent of the same scene, Merged Zamasu learns that the Potara Fusion will wear out due to neither of his components being official Supreme Kais.

-- In the manga, Goku decides to summon Future Zen-Oh as a last resort the defeat the Fusion Zamasu clones.
-Upon seeing them, Zen-Oh deems them annoying and all of the Zamasus ran away in terror.
+- In the manga, Goku decides to summon Future Zen'o as a last resort to defeat the Merged Zamasu clones.
+Upon seeing them, Zen'o deems them annoying and all of the Zamasus ran away in terror.

-You'd Expect: That Zen-Oh would just pin point erase all the "annoying" clones away from existence and then would ask to return to his palace afterwards.
+You'd Expect: That Zen'o would just pin point erase all the "annoying" clones away from existence and then would ask to return to his palace afterwards.
 He demonstrates that he could clearly narrow the erasure down to a single person as shown what happens to Frost later on.
-Afterwards with Trunks's timeline would be preserved and Zamasu finally gone, they could find the Namekian Dragon Balls to wish back restore the city to it's pristine shape and have Dende create a new set of Earth's Dragon Balls so that they could bring back everyone that has been murdered by Black and Zamasu's genocide and giving Trunks the happy ending he finally deserves.

-- Supposedly because of Goku's actions of reminding Zen'O about the Tournament of Power, seven out of the eight universes participating in the tournament are now going to be erased immediately.
-Almost every other gods came to loathe Goku for his "actions", not helping of his closeness to Zen-Oh and his complete non-chalant attitude about it.
-Nevermind that Zen'O is going to erase the universe anyway and that Goku gave at least one universe a chance to survive which Vados even point out but that is another story to tell.
+- Supposedly because of Goku's actions of reminding Zen'o about the Tournament of Power, seven out of the eight universes participating in the tournament are now going to be erased immediately.
+Almost every other gods came to loathe Goku for his "actions", not helping of his closeness to Zen'o and his complete non-chalant attitude about it.
+Nevermind that Zen'o is going to erase the universe anyway and that Goku gave at least one universe a chance to survive which Vados even points out, but that is another story to tell.

 You'd Expect: That if they really want to eliminate Goku and by extension Universe 7 first, the gods would specifically exclude Shin and Beerus and have a private meeting together as they discuss how to deal with them first.
 They could have a temporary Enemy Mine with each other as they work together, whether it be sabotaging Universe 7's efforts to gather enough teams, or they could have their fighters work together to knock Goku out of the ring first and get the satisfaction of seeing Universe 7 being the first to be eliminated.